French Silk Pie Recipe

 - Add the flour, butter, salt, and sugar to a food processor and pulse on high speed while drizzling in the water until it becomes like a meal.
 Note: you may need a bit more water.

-- Transfer the dough to a clean surface dusted with flour, and roll the dough out with a pin until it is 1/8 thick.
+- Transfer the dough to a clean surface dusted with flour, knead to form a ball, and then roll it out with a pin until it is 1/8 thick.

-- Add a piece of parchment paper over the top of the pie crust, followed up with some dried beans, and park bake for 6 minutes.
+- Add a piece of parchment paper over the pie crust, pour some dried beans over the parchment paper, and par-bake for 6 to 8 minutes.
+The pie crust will not change much color but will become firm once cooled after baking.

-- Filling: Add the heavy cream and ½ cup of sugar to a standing mixer with the whisk attachment and whisk on high speed until stiff peaks have formed about 3 to 5 minutes.
+- Add the heavy cream and ½ cup of sugar to a standing mixer with the whisk attachment and whisk on high speed until stiff peaks have formed, which takes about 3 to 5 minutes.

 - Add the chocolate to a microwave-safe bowl and heat for 1 minute.
 Stir and return to the microwave for 30 seconds.
 Stir and return to the microwave for 30 more seconds.
 At this point, it should be melted.
-Cool to room temperature
+Cool slightly to room temperature, which only takes 4 to 5 minutes.

-- Add the butter and sugar to a standing mixer with the paddle attachment and mix on high speed until the butter becomes light and fluffy, about 5 minutes.
+- Add the butter and sugar to a standing mixer with the paddle attachment and mix on high speed until the butter becomes light and fluffy, which takes about 5 minutes.

-- Fold in the chilled 1/3 cup of whippe cream using a rubber spatula until all of it has been mixed in.
+- Fold in the chilled 1/3 cup of whipped cream using a rubber spatula until it has been mixed in.

 - Transfer the filling to the par-baked pie crust and smooth out using a spoon or spatula.